NATIONAL HOT CROSS BUN DAY

 - Unspoiled – Buns baked and served on Good Friday will not spoil or mold during the subsequent year.
 (English folklore)

-- English folklore – Buns can be used for medicinal purposes.
+- Use buns for medicinal purposes.
 A piece of it given to someone ill will help them recover.
+(English folklore)

 - Sharing one with another person is supposed to ensure friendship throughout the coming year.
-This is supposed to be especially true if “Half for you and half for me, Between us two shall goodwill be” is said at the time.
+This is supposed to be especially true if “Half for you and half for me, Between us two, shall goodwill be” is said at the time.

 - Home protection – One tradition says a hot cross bun hung in the kitchen protects against fires.
 It also ensures all bread turns out perfectly.
-(The hanging bun is replaced each year.)
+(Replace the hanging bun each year.)

 HOW TO OBSERVE #NationalHotCrossBunsDay